-Mango chia seed pudding made with coconut milk
+Mango chia seed pudding recipe – Impress your dinner guests with this dairy free exotic dessert made with coconut milk and chia seeds.

 Dessert time just got 100 times better, trust me if you’re a fan of all things mango and coconut then you’re in the right place.
 Over the past few months I’ve fooling around chia seeds a lot more because I’ve managed to purchase them on special offer, needless to say I have a ton of chia seed stacked up in the pantry.